Faculty and staff resources

 Parking requests

-Before you request parking you are required to register your guest and receive a registration number.
-Parking is requested through our room reservation system by authorized personnel only.
-If you are not authorized to request parking, please contact your office manager or email Daisy Johnson.
+You are required to register your guest before requesting parking and receive a registration number.
+Parking is requested by authorized personnel only.
+If you are not authorized, contact your office manager or email Daisy Johnson.

 Example: 48532/WCB/DEAN/KAREN SMITH/DISNEY